GAN Inversion: A Survey: Preliminaries

-\textbf{Reconstruction Distances.} To evaluate the reconstruction, the most widely used metrics are \textbf{peak signal-to-noise ratio} (PSNR) and \textbf{structural similarity} (SSIM)~\cite{TIP2004ImageWang}.
-The PSNR is one of the most widely used criteria to measure the quality of reconstruction.
-The PSNR between the ground truth image $I$ and the reconstruction $\hat{I}$ is defined by the maximum possible pixel value of the image (denoted as $L$) and the mean squared error (MSE) between images:
+Faithfulness measures the similarity between the real image and the generated one.
+It can be approximated by the image similarity.
+The most widely used metrics are PSNR and SSIM.
+Some methods use the pixel-wise reconstruction distance, \eg,~mean absolute error (MAE), mean squared error (MSE), or root mean squared error (RMSE).

-where $L$ equals $2^{n}-1$ if represented using linear pulse-code modulation with $n$ bits, \eg, $255$ in general cases using 8-bit representations.
-SSIM measures the structural similarity between images based on independent comparisons in terms of luminance, contrast, and structures.
-For two images $I$ and $\hat{I}$ with $N$ pixels, the SSIM is given by
+\textbf{Peak signal-to-noise ratio} (PSNR) is one of the most widely used criteria to measure the quality of reconstruction.
+The PSNR between the ground truth image and the reconstruction is defined by the maximum possible pixel value of the image and the mean squared error between images.

-where $\alpha$, $\beta$, and $\gamma$ are the control parameters for adjusting the relative importance.
+\textbf{Structural similarity} (SSIM)~\cite{TIP2004ImageWang} measures the structural similarity between images based on independent comparisons in terms of luminance, contrast, and structures.
 The details of these terms can be found in~\cite{TIP2004ImageWang}.